Leg bye

-In cricket, a "leg bye" is a type of extra.
-It is a run scored by the batting team if the batter has not hit the ball with their bat, but the ball has hit the batter's body or protective gear.
-It is covered by Law 23 of the Laws of Cricket.
+In cricket, a "leg bye" is a type of extra, a run scored by the batting team without the batsman hitting the ball.
+Law 23 of the Laws of Cricket specifies that one be scored when the ball is not hit with the bat, but it hits the batsman's body or protective gear.

 Scoring leg byes

-If the ball deflects off the batter's body they can attempt to score runs in a similar manner as if they had hit the ball.
+If the ball deflects off the batter's body, the batsmen can attempt to score runs in a similar manner as if the ball had been hit.
 The number of runs scored are scored as leg byes – they are added to the team's total, but not to the number of runs scored by the batter nor to the runs conceded by the bowler.
-If the ball deflects off the batter's body and travels all the way to the boundary, the batting team immediately scores four leg byes, similar to if the ball had been hit to the boundary for a four.
+If the ball deflects off the batter's body and travels all the way to the boundary, the batting team immediately scores four leg byes, similarly to the ball having been hit to the boundary for a four.

 The only part of the batter's body to which the rule does not apply is the hand or hands (that is, the batter's gloves) holding the bat, which are deemed for the sake of the rules to be a part of the bat.
 If the ball strikes a hand which for whatever reason is not holding the bat, then leg byes may be scored.
-However, if the batter deliberately allows the ball to hit a hand which is not holding the bat no leg byes can be scored, and they may on appeal be given out obstructing the field.
+However, if the batter deliberately allows the ball to hit a hand which is not holding the bat no leg byes can be scored, and he may on appeal be given out obstructing the field.

-Leg byes may only be scored if the ball hits the batter while the batter was either:
+Leg byes may only be scored if the ball hits the batter who was: